Having faith in your own potential is half the battle.

 I didn’t start with a checklist.

-I didn’t start with a handy handbook like BOOT CAMP or FLOM.
+I didn’t start with a handy handbook like my now-unpublished BOOT CAMP or FLOM.
 I *wrote* those books because they didn’t exist.

 I started with zero and built everything by observing, asking questions, finding answers, experimenting, learning, trying, learning again, trying again.